QuentinRa/blog.quentinra.dev/info/ocaml/interm/couples.md

 You could also use that in function, giving a couple instead of a bunch of parameters but we usually don't do that.

-Also it may be convenient since using that, you can return "more than one value" in a function, since you will pack into one variable being a composite type.
+Also, it may be convenient since using that, you can return "more than one value" in a function, since you will pack into one variable being a composite type.